prabhatm39/GetHarvest-Clone/README.md

 signup and login successful user is navigated to the dashboard.
+# Invoicing & payments
+Turn your team’s tracked time and expenses into invoices and collect payment quickly with integrated online payments.

 # Get paid fast with online payments
 PayPal and Stripe integrations let your clients quickly and conveniently pay invoices online.